earthly/website/blog/_posts/2023-10-25-poetry-publish.md

 sidebar:
   nav: "pypi"
 ---
-# Intro

-[Last time]() I showed you how to publish a package to pypi using setup.py.
-But if you are using poetry, and [I think you should be]() then there is an even easier way.
-Let me walk you all the way through it, including how to push to test.pypi for testing purposes.
+[Last time](/blog/create-python-package) I showed you how to publish a package to PyPI using setup.py.
+But if you are using poetry, and [you should be](/blog/python-poetry/), then there is an even easier way.
+Let me walk you all the way through it, including how to push to `test.pypi.org` for testing purposes.
 But if you want to skip ahead, know you just have to run `poetry publish --build` on a properly configured poetry project.

-# Code
+## Code

-Starting for the top, I have this python code I want to get on pypi:
+Just like last time, I have this python code I want to get on PyPI as a package:

 ~~~{.python caption="core.py"}
 def merge(list1, list2):